TDDennison/Data-Oriented-Missile-Sim/README.md

 The simulation is managed by the Simulation class.
 This class handles the interactions between Systems and Component Managers, it is the executive data manager of a simulation run.
 The Simulation object handles the execution of algorithms, as well as registration of entities and components with Systems and Component Managers.
 The order of algorithm execution is user-defined (using configuration files) and sequential; all algorithms run in the order they are defined, and one at a time.
 Doing so allows for efficient use of the instruction cache, as well as ensuring that each simulation run is deterministic and repeatable.

-# Physics Engine
-The physics engine is built using a summation of forces and moments exerted on a body which are integrated into their derived properties over the lifetime of a simulation run.

 # Simulation Configuration
 Simulation configuration is handled through the configuration files (TBD) prior to starting a simulation run.